 Probe Ministries offers a one-week, 2-hour course entitled Communicating Contemporary Apologetics at their offices in Plano, Texas.
-The course may be taken by DTS students and credited in the Pastoral Ministries department or, with departmental approval, in the Theological Studies department.
+The in the Pastoral Ministries department or, with departmental approval, in the Theological Studies department.
 The course is an introduction to key topics in apologetics and worldviews, with emphasis on preparing students to better communicate these topics to other believers.
-Students learn to apply a Christian worldview to everyday cultural decisions, and to defend their faith and decisions in ways that effectively transcend worldview barriers.
+Students learn to apply a Christian worldview to everyday cultural decisions and to defend their faith and decisions in ways that effectively transcend worldview barriers.
 Students will attend a local one-week Worldview/Apologetics Conference hosted by the staff of Probe Ministries.
 More information on the Communicating Contemporary Apologetics course is available in the Pastoral Ministries department or by contacting Probe Ministries at (972) 480-0240.